nimbix/jarvice-helm/README.md

 ```
 -->

-### Kubernetes CPU management policies:
+### Configure kubernetes CPU management policies:

+Enterprise JARVICE installations will want kubelets that are configured to use
-JARVICE prefers that kubelets use a `static` CPU managment policy on
-the JARVICE worker nodes.
-This policy can be set with the arguments given to
+a `static` CPU managment policy on the JARVICE worker nodes.
+This policy can
-a worker node's kublet on startup.
+be set with the arguments given to a worker node's kublet on startup.

 The default CPU management policy is `none`.
+If CPU management policy wasn't
-As such, it will be necessary
+set to `static` at JARVICE worker node install time, it will be necessary
 to drain each worker node and remove the previous `cpu_manager_state` file
 as a part of the process of restarting each worker node's kubelet.